 The fifth and final thing you should know is what I consider the most important: It’s okay to ask for help.
 It is.
 If you are struggling, you are not weak.
 You are not the worst mother in the world.
 And you are not alone.

 There are many of us who have walked this path before—or are still on it—and are willing to help.
-I’ve got a page on my site with the best online resources I could have hoped for, and these communities saved me many times.
 If you or someone you know has PPD, please reach out.

 You’re not alone.